Couples this Valentine's Day will exchange cards, kisses and - if they're really serious - chocolates. Why not credit reports?

 But if it is a loan, draw up a legally binding promissory note with the terms - amount borrowed, when it will be repaid and the rate if you're charging interest, says Frederick Hertz, a lawyer and co-author of "Living Together: A Legal Guide for Unmarried Couples."

-You might be tempted to help by co-signing on a mate's loan or mortgage.
+You may be tempted to help by co-signing on a mate's loan or mortgage.
 But this puts you on the hook for repaying the debt if your partner doesn't.

 "It's like a minefield.
 You can make it through without things blowing up.
 But when they blow up, they blow up in a big way and you're in trouble," Roth says.